exoad/commonchromeosissues/crostini/linux_files_not_opening.md

 3. Perform a reintall of Linux

-4. Try to the run the program from the terminal
+4. Try to the run the program from Crosh

-5. Go to Crosh (CTRL+ALT+T): Type `vmc start termina`
+5. Reboot the linux environment in Crosh:  `vmc start termina` then `vmc stop termina`